szabgab/rust.code-maven.com/slides/rust/json.md

 {id: read-json-to-vector}

 * Sometimes the root of the JSON struct is a list that contains structures of key-value pairs.
 We can read that into a vector of structs.
+* We already saw this, but then the values were plain strings.
+Now they are parsed into a struct.

 ![](examples/json/read-json-to-vector/data.json)